-- 29.5 The County shall implement the policies of this plan that apply to the interface areas adjacent to the residual long-term growth areas as identified in the Rocky View/Calgary Intermunicipal Development Plan. - 29.6 Development within the key focus areas identified in the Rocky View/Calgary Intermunicipal Development Plan shall be subject to the policies of the Intermunicipal Development Plan as well as the policies of this plan. - 29.7 Planning and development applications within the entire Conrich Area Structure Plan area shall be circulated to The City of Calgary for transportation review and comment in accordance with the circulation and response timelines as per the Rocky View County/City of Calgary Intermunicipal Development Plan. - 29.8 The County shall implement the policies of this Plan that apply to the interface areas adjacent to the residual long-term growth areas along 84th Street, as identified in the Rocky View/Calgary Intermunicipal Development Plan (Action items 2 and 9 in Section 28).
+- 29.6 The County shall implement the policies of this plan that apply to the interface areas adjacent to the residual long-term growth areas as identified in the Rocky View/Calgary Intermunicipal Development Plan. - 29.7 Development within the key focus areas identified in the Rocky View/Calgary Intermunicipal Development Plan shall be subject to the policies of the Intermunicipal Development Plan as well as the policies of this plan. - 29.8 Planning and development applications within the entire Conrich Area Structure Plan area shall be circulated to The City of Calgary for transportation review and comment in accordance with the circulation and response timelines as per the Rocky View County/City of Calgary Intermunicipal Development Plan. - 29.9 The County shall implement the policies of this Plan that apply to the interface areas adjacent to the residual long-term growth areas along 84th Street, as identified in the Rocky View/Calgary Intermunicipal Development Plan (Action items 2 and 9 in Section 27) (Action items 2 and 10 in Section 28). - 29.10 Development applications within the Plan area together with all relevant supporting technical documents, shall be circulated in accordance with the Rocky View/City of Calgary Intermunicipal Development Plan; collaboration on such applications shall begin at an early stage to allow sufficient time to identify and address potential impacts on The City.